 With that necessity, there has also been a rise in impact investing job postings and a need for professionals who are well versed in these data management areas (as well as the tools that will facilitate a successful impact strategy).

-For the people managing data and taking money from funders and distributing to assets, Sopact’s Impact Manager is one such tool-based solution.
-For assets themselves, companies like Natgas, Sopact’s Impact Maker, utilizes Theory of Change driven processes and analytics tools to generate impact learnings for better strategic decision-making.
+For the people managing data and taking money from funders and distributing to assets, Sopact’s Impact Cloud is one such tool-based solution.
+For assets themselves, companies like Natgas, Sopact’s Impact Maker, utilize Theory of Change driven processes and analytics tools to generate impact learnings for better strategic decision-making.

 Sopact’s experts are also on hand every step of the way, so that adoption and effective use of these cloud-based tools can be implemented.
 For a free demo and walkthrough, click the link below.